 The Postgraduate Diploma/MSc in Palliative Medicine (open to doctors)

 The 2 pathways overlap in many ways.
-The contact sessions for both Diplomas are held as a multidisciplinary event and many of the modules are available to all students.
+Teaching for both Diplomas is designed to be multidisciplinary in nature and many of the modules are available to all students.

 The Diploma Stage

 The Postgraduate Diplomas offer students the option to study palliative medicine/care in either adults or children.
-Students choosing the full paediatric option must be working in paediatrics and will be required to choose the 3 paediatric modules as their optional modules and tailor their assignments to paediatric practice.
+Students choosing the full paediatric option should be working in paediatrics and are encouraged to choose the 3 paediatric modules as their optional modules and tailor their assignments to paediatric practice.

 The Postgraduate Diplomas are designed for professionals who wish to gain expertise in the practical management of patients with incurable and terminal illness.
 The programme content is also designed to emphasise the unique contribution made by each discipline involved in palliative care.
-The programme is delivered over 2 academic years and aims to include learning about many aspects of palliative care practice.
-Over a hundred places are offered each year in September and students are self-funded or financially supported by their employers.
-The programme starts each September and is delivered over 2 academic years largely through distance/electronic learning.
-The educational resources are accessed through a password-secure virtual learning environment allocated to students.
-Students correspond with tutors by email or telephone and submit their coursework electronically.
-This makes the course particularly suitable for busy healthcare professionals in all regions of the world.
+Students are self-funded or financially supported by their employers.
+The programme starts each September and is delivered over 2 academic years largely through distance/e- learning.
+The educational resources are accessed through a password-secure virtual learning environment available to students.
+Students correspond with tutors online, by email or telephone and submit their coursework electronically.
+This makes the course particularly suitable for healthcare professionals working in all regions of the world.

-Core Modules cover: pain and symptom control; psychosocial care; understanding the evidence: ethics and law; Palliative Care service organisation and communication skills.
-Optional modules are available on topics including HIV and AIDS; end-stage cardiac; end stage respiratory; neurological; end stage renal disease; communication skills; oncology and haematology.
+Core Modules cover: pain and symptom control; psychosocial care; understanding the evidence; ethics and law; Palliative Care service organisation and communication skills.
+Optional modules are available on topics including HIV and AIDS; end-stage cardiac disease; end stage respiratory disease; end stage renal disease; neurological conditions; oncology and haematology.

-Assessment consists of a mixture of formative and summative assessments which include extended match questions a communication skills video/DVD -based assessment and written assignments.
-The written assignments include short end of module assignments, exploration of a critical incident, case reflection, audit, critique of out of hours care and preparation of a teaching session.
+Assessment consists of a mixture of formative and summative assessments which include extended match questions and written assignments.
+The written assignments include module assignments such as essays, the exploration of a critical incident, case reflections, audit and critique of out-of-hours care.
 All applicants must commence the diploma at year one, except in cases where there is accreditation of prior learning.
-We have a procedure for accreditation of prior learning (APL) gained from other educational institutions but we do not presently recognise experiential learning.
+We have a procedure for assessing applications for accreditation of prior learning (APL) in appropriate topics gained from recognised educational institutions but we are not currently in a position to recognise experiential learning.
 If you believe that you have completed a recognised programme of learning equivalent to one or more modules of the Diploma and wish to apply for an APL exemption, please contact us prior to your application.

 The MSc Stage

 Those who have successfully passed and completed the PgDip are eligible to either be awarded their Diploma or apply for a place on the MSc stage.
-The MSc module aims to develop core knowledge of research methods and measurement tools, and to enhance your critical appraisal skills.
-Students will use this knowledge to merge research practice with clinical experience through a process of critical evaluation and reflective practice.
-It will be evidenced by the students’ ability to effectively design, execute and report a methodologically sound research project.
+The MSc module aims to develop core knowledge of research methods and measurement tools, and to enhance critical appraisal skills.
+Students are encouraged to use this knowledge to merge research practice with clinical experience through a process of critical evaluation and reflective practice.
+Learning will be evidenced by the students’ ability to effectively design, execute and report a methodologically sound research project.
 Students will be supported by the course Module Leader and a supervisor who has a knowledge of their topic/methodology who will act as a guide and support for the project.

 Two contact sessions are offered to ensure that the student’s project is carefully planned and to provide students with core knowledge regarding research methodology and critical appraisal.

-The first, 5-day, compulsory contact session takes place early in the year.
+The first, 5-day, compulsory contact session takes place in September.
 It is designed to give a sound basic knowledge of both research methodologies and critical appraisal skills.
 Interactive and problem-based teaching techniques are employed to enhance the learning opportunities for both individuals and the group as a whole.

 The second, 2-day, contact session is held later in the year and, although not compulsory, it is strongly recommended.
-This reviews the progress that students have made in completing your data collection and provides you with support for writing up of the dissertation, including the effective presentation of your data.
+This reviews the progress that students have made in completing data collection and provides support for writing up the dissertation, including the effective presentation of your data.